The final hour of a poker session is less cosmic and certainly less dramatic than it would be in a sci-fi novel or an end-of-the-world movie.

 The final hour in a poker session is different from all others simply because we begin to contemplate, with special poignancy, the state of our bankrolls.

+We become acutely aware of just how far behind or ahead we are.
 Of course, we pay attention to stack sizes constantly, but as the sands run down we add a mental footnote:

-"Hmmm, I'm down/up X coconuts (or whatever you play for) and only another hour or so to do something about it."
+- "Hmmm, I'm down/up X coconuts (or whatever you play for) and only another hour or so to do something about it."

 The something has a lot of variations.
 If we're down, we think about how to get out on the night.

 If we're up, about how to either hold on and book a "W" or take down a monster and make it a "session to remember."

 There are other, specialized variations, of course, like the guy who sees he needs 18 more chips to fill a rack.
 Or the one who has 16 greenies and really, really wants to fill that slot.

-All are trouble, and all invite you to make stupid decisions.
+All are trouble and all invite you to make stupid decisions.